 The Connecticut program, similar to nearly a dozen other states that have enacted programs, aims to address the ongoing and growing retirement crisis in the United States.

 Why Does Connecticut Need Employee Retirement Savings Options?

 More than 600,000 private-sector employees in Connecticut have no access to an employer-sponsored retirement savings plan, according to the state Comptroller’s office.
 In the U.S., households nearing retirement have a median retirement account balance of less than $15,000.1

-An employer could face civil and criminal penalties for failing to enroll an eligible employee or remit contributions in a timely manner.
+An employer could face civil penalties for failing to enroll an eligible employee or remit contributions in a timely manner.
 The Connecticut Retirement Security Authority will determine any possible penalties for noncompliance but has yet to release what such penalties would be.

 Employees are eligible to participate if they meet the following criteria:

 - They are 19 years of age or older